janMagnusHeimann/janMagnusHeimann/README.md

 I'm a visionary AI/ML Leader and Solution Architect with expertise in Large Language Models, Multi-Agent Systems, and MLOps at enterprise scale.
 From revolutionizing aerospace with AI optimizations to architecting autonomous agents for procurement, I've led cross-functional teams to deliver breakthrough innovations that drive multi-million-dollar efficiencies and reshape industries.
 Passionate about building the future of AI, I thrive in high-growth startups and big tech environments, turning ambitious ideas into scalable realities.

-**Current Focus:** Leading AI architecture at askLio (YC23), engineering the world's first multi-agent system for procurement to automate complex workflows and unlock unprecedented efficiency.
+**Current Focus:** AI architecture at askLio (YC23), engineering the world's first multi-agent system for procurement to automate complex workflows and unlock unprecedented efficiency.

 ---